News For 2020

 Nov 3, 2020

 Congratulations to Marie “Tonette” Krousel-Wood, MD (Tulane University) and Daniel Sarpong, PhD (Xavier University) on their award from the National Institutes of Health, part of the Community Engagement Alliance (CEAL) Against COVID-19 Disparities.
 LA CaTS Partner Institution LSU Health Sciences Center- Shreveport will also be providing support for this project.
-Dr. Krousel-Wood is a Co-Director of the LA CaTS Pilot Grants Program and Dr. Sarpong is the Director of the LA CaTS Community Engagement and Outreach Resource.
+Dr. Krousel-Wood is a Co-Director of the LA CaTS Pilot Grants Program and Dr. Sarpong is the Director of the LA CaTS Community Engagement and Outreach Core.